gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - Must have exactly 1 inserted interrogative word at the very beginning of the question or the very end of the question
 - Must have a single answer
-- Must include a unique word or a 2 or 3 word unique phrase within the 1st 5 words of the question
+- Must include a unique word or a 2 or 3-word unique phrase within the 1st 5 words of the question

 #### Multiple Answer (MA)